-10.60 Street Corridor (51 Avenue - 54 Avenue)
+10. 60 Street Corridor (51 Avenue - 54 Avenue)

 The main safety concern along this corridor is speed.
-With the green space adjacent to 60 Street, significant children and other pedestrian traffic creates dangerous interaction between traffic and pedestrians.
+With the green space adjacent to 60 Street, the significant presence of children and other pedestrian traffic creates dangerous interactions between traffic and pedestrians.